 Postcode: AB24 3FX

 The number 20, from Littlejohn Street, next to Marischal College, links the city centre with the main Old Aberdeen campus, and the Hillhead Halls of Residence.
 The number 19, from Broad Street, opposite Marischal College, passes to the west of the University along Bedford Road.
-From Union Street, the city's main thoroughfare, the numbers 1, 2 and 13 (daytime only) travel east along King Street and pass the University.
+From Union Street, the city's main thoroughfare, the numbers 1 and 2 travel east along King Street and pass the University.
 Alight just after the King's playing fields on your left.
 First Aberdeen buses require exact fare, so have 10p and 5p coins ready.
 Additional payment options can be found on the First Aberdeen Tickets web page.

 From the city centre, the number 5/5A, from Union Street (just east of Back Wynd) will take you to Cornhill Road at Foresterhill, using the First Aberdeen ‘Lime Green route’.
 Alternatively, the 3/3A or Stagecoach number 59 will take you to the main entrance of Aberdeen Royal Infirmary on Foresterhill Road.